jsperafico/call_cthulhu/README.md

-# Call of Cthulhu RPG webapp creted in flutter
+# Call of Cthulhu RPG webapp created using Flutter and Flask

 This project will be based on [Chaosium: Call of Cthulhu RPG](https://www.chaosium.com/call-of-cthulhu-rpg/) official documentation.
 All RPG content is reserved to them.